Alor Kole

 Alor Kole is a 2023 Indian Bengali-language romantic supernatural drama television series that premiered on 27 November 2023 on Zee Bangla.
 The series was produced by Ideas Creations.
 It starred Somu Sarkar, Rishita Nandi, Swikriti Majumder, and Koushik Roy.
 It was an official remake of the Tamil TV series Yaaradi Nee Mohini.
-Unlike the Tamil original version, which had spanned over 1252 episodes, it concluded abruptly with 174 episodes on 22 June 2024, along with the shows Kar Kache koi moner kotha and Asthami.
+Unlike the Tamil original version, which spanned 1,252 episodes, Alor Kole concluded abruptly with 174 episodes on 22 June 2024, along with the shows Kar Kachhe Koi Moner Kotha and Ashtami.

 Plot

-Aditya's first wife, Alo, dies, and the media and his daughter Pupul judge him to be her murderer.
-Alo's soul has not yet achieved salvation, so she is left wandering the family home, looking over and protecting Pupul.
-Aditya's stepmother, Indira, wishes for him to remarry, and chooses her friend's daughter Megha to marry him.
+Aditya's first wife, Alo, dies.
+The media and his daughter, Pupul, blame him for her death.
+As Alo's soul has not yet achieved salvation, she wanders the family home, watching over and protecting Pupul.
+Aditya's stepmother, Indira, wishes for him to remarry and chooses her friend's daughter, Megha.

-Meanwhile, we are introduced to Radha, a girl from Navadeep, who saves Pupul several times and stays as a guest in the house.
-Aditya eventually agrees to marry Megha for the sake of Pupul, but the marriage is cancelled by Ali, Radha, and Pupul.
-Finally, under pressure from Alo, Aditya marries Radha, but says that he is unable to accept her as his wife, since he only loves Alo.
+Meanwhile, Radha, a girl from Navadeep, saves Pupul several times and stays as a guest in the house.
+Aditya eventually agrees to marry Megha for Pupul's sake, but the marriage is cancelled by Alo, Radha, and Pupul.
+Finally, under pressure from Alo, Aditya marries Radha but states he is unable to accept her as his wife, as he remains in love with Alo.

-The show progresses, following Radha, Aditya, and Pupul's bond as they overcome many hurdles, with help from Alo.
-However, no one knows about Megha's ill intentions, aside from Ali and Radha, so Radha goes to Navadeep in order to gather evidence against Megha.
+The show follows Radha, Aditya, and Pupul's bond as they overcome many hurdles with help from Alo.
+However, aside from Alo and Radha, no one knows about Megha's ill intentions.
+Radha goes to Navadeep to gather evidence against Megha.

 There, Megha captures Radha and tries to drown her in a river, but Aditya's uncle, Ajay, stops Megha and saves Radha.
-Bashundhara and Ajay reunite and Megha is arrested, but Indira saves her.
-Megha then attempts to kill Aditya by pushing him from a roof.
-As a result, Aditya is paralysed.
+Basundhara and Ajay reunite and Megha is arrested, but Indira saves her.
+Megha then attempts to kill Aditya by pushing him from a roof; as a result, Aditya is paralysed.

 Alo finally achieves salvation, and Pupul is able to see and touch her for the last time.
-Due to business problems, the Sen family are made to leave their home, but Radha's childhood friend Rishi, who is now a lawyer, helps them to get their home back.
+Due to business problems, the Sen family is forced to leave their home, but Radha's childhood friend Rishi, now a lawyer, helps them regain it.
 Radha and Aditya confess their love for one another and reunite.
-However, Rishi is secretly in love with Radha and, believing that Aditya killed Alo, doesn't think that Aditya deserves Radha.
+However, Rishi is secretly in love with Radha; believing that Aditya killed Alo, he does not think Aditya deserves Radha.
 In an attempt to test Aditya's loyalty, Rishi sends a girl named Debi, who looks like Alo, to the Sen family home, with Debi claiming to be Alo.
-However, Radha finds out about this and, with the help of Debi, tries to find out Alo's real murderer.
+Radha discovers this and, with Debi's help, tries to identify Alo's real murderer.
 Megha intervenes, exposing Debi's true identity and accusing Radha and Rishi.
-Finally, Alo comes back, saving Radha, and revealing that Megha was her murderer.
-Megha is arrested and Alo leaves the world for good, and the Sen family live happily ever after.
+Finally, Alo returns, saves Radha, and reveals that Megha was her murderer.
+Megha is arrested and Alo leaves the world for good, allowing the Sen family to live happily ever after.